lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     # continue training from a checkpoint for another 10 epochs
     lightly-train input_dir=cat trainer.max_epochs=10 checkpoint=mycheckpoint.ckpt

+    # continue training from the last checkpoint
+    lightly-train input_dir=cat trainer.max_epochs=10 \
+                  checkpoint=$LIGHTLY_LAST_CHECKPOINT_PATH

+The path to the latest checkpoint you created using the `lightly-train` command will be saved under an environment variable named LIGHTLY_LAST_CHECKPOINT_PATH.
+This can be useful for continuing training or for creating embeddings from a checkpoint.

 For a full list of supported arguments run